 The goal of search engine optimization (SEO) is to earn your website prominent placement in search engine results.
-Claiming the coveted top spots increases your business’s online visibility, credibility, website traffic, and more.
+Claiming the coveted top spots increases your business’s online visibility, credibility, and website traffic.

-One of the most common things people wonder about is whether they should be producing shorter or longer content.
-To answer the question, you need a clear understanding of each content type, along with their respective benefits and limitations.
+One of the most common things businesses wonder about is whether they should be producing shorter or longer content.
+To answer this question, you need a clear understanding of each type, along with their respective benefits and limitations.

 What is Short-Form Content?

-Short-form content is generally defined as being 1,000 words or less.
+Short-form content is generally defined as content with less than 1,000 words.

 The Benefits of Short-Form Content